What's new in Hyper-V on Windows Server

 This feature lets you use a virtual machine as a Hyper-V host and create virtual machines within that virtualized host.
 This can be especially useful for development and test environments.
 To use nested virtualization, you'll need:

-To run at least Windows Server 2016 or Windows 10 on both the physical Hyper-V host and the virtualized host.
+To run at least Windows Server 2019, Windows Server 2016 or Windows 10 on both the physical Hyper-V host and the virtualized host.

 A processor with Intel VT-x (nested virtualization is available only for Intel processors at this time).

 For details and instructions, see Run Hyper-V in a Virtual Machine with Nested Virtualization.

 Remote direct memory access (RDMA) and switch embedded teaming (SET).
 You can set up RDMA on network adapters bound to a Hyper-V virtual switch, regardless of whether SET is also used.
 SET provides a virtual switch with some of same capabilities as NIC teaming.
 For details, see Remote Direct Memory Access (RDMA) and Switch Embedded Teaming (SET).